 Operational projects can originate as a result of one or more of the following:

-- A DOT citywide safety initiative, such as Vision Zero, identifies an area in which to make safety enhancements based on crash data and other factors
+- An NYC DOT citywide initiative, such as Vision Zero, identifies an area in which to make safety, cycling, and/or transit enhancements based on crash data, network planning, bus speeds, and other factors

-- As is the case with the development of the bicycle lane network or Select Bus Service routes and many other projects, a DOT unit leads a citywide or neighborhoodlevel planning process that identifies modifications
+- As is the case with the development of the bicycle lane network or bus stops and many other projects, an NYC DOT unit leads a citywide or neighborhood-level planning process that identifies modifications

-- Another city agency’s project, such as a DCP neighborhood rezoning or planning study, creates an opportunity for DOT to make cost-effective enhancements in the course of the project
+- Another City agency’s project, such as a DCP neighborhood rezoning or planning study, creates an opportunity for NYC DOT to make cost-effective enhancements in the course of the project

 - Elected officials provide funding for a project

-- Elected officials, the general public, business improvement districts, other agencies, or Community Boards request certain treatments or ask DOT to investigate conditions
+- Elected officials, the general public, Business Improvement Districts, other agencies, or Community Boards request certain treatments or ask NYC DOT to investigate conditions

-- Non-profit organizations with community support apply to DOT’s NYC Plaza Program to convert underutilized ROW into public spaces
+- Non-profit organizations with community support apply to NYC DOT’s Open Streets or Plaza programs to convert underutilized ROW into public spaces

 - Crash data